 - Dr. Janet Lee is a sociologist with research interests in feminist theories and narrative methodologies and women and literary histories.
 She teaches undergraduate introductory courses and global perspectives on women as well as graduate coursework in Theories of Feminism.

-- Dr. Ron Mize is an Associate Professor in the School of Language, Culture, and Society and Director of the Center for Latina/Latino Studies and Engagement (CL@SE).
+- Dr. Ron Mize is an Associate Professor in Women, Gender, and Sexuality Studies and Ethnic Studies.
 His scholarly research focuses on the historical origins of racial, class, and gender oppression in the lives of Mexicano/as residing in the United States.
 Dr. Mize teaches the graduate seminar "Critical Race Feminisms."

 - Dr. Nana Osei-Kofi is the Director of the Difference, Power, & Discrimination (DPD) Program.
 Her work focuses on critical and feminist social theories and pedagogies, the politics of American higher education, and visual cultural studies/arts-based inquiry.
 Dr. Osei-Kofi teaches "Feminist Leadership" and "The Inclusive Classroom."

-- Dr. H. Rakes' (not pictured) research areas include queer theory, queer of color critique, disability studies, trans studies, and women of color feminisms—especially the convergences of these fields.
+- Dr. H. Rakes' research areas include queer theory, queer of color critique, disability studies, trans studies, and women of color feminisms—especially the convergences of these fields.

 - Dr. Larry Roper directs the College Student Services Administration Graduate Program as well as the Social Justice Studies Undergraduate Minor.
 He specializes in Leadership, Community Development, Diversity, Identity, and Social Justice.

 - Dr. Susan Shaw is the Director of the School of Language, Culture and Society and she continues to teach in the program.
 Her research interests include women and rock 'n' roll as well as women and religion.
 She teaches "Feminist Theology and Spirituality" and "Feminist Teaching and Learning."